frontity/frontity/README.md

 ## 2. A React framework to create WordPress themes

-[**React**](https://reactjs.org/) is a super powerful JavaScript library for building user interfaces.
+[**React**](https://reactjs.org/) is a super powerful library for building user interfaces.
 It was created by **Facebook** and is taking over front-end development.

+But, in spite of how amazing it is, React is just **a JavaScript library, not a framework**.
+It does not assume anything about the other parts in any full solution.
+It focuses on just one thing, and on doing that thing very well.

-But, in spite of how amazing it is, **React** is just a UI library.
-If you want to create a WordPress theme you still need to configure a lots of things: _bundling, transpiling, routing, state management, server rendering, linting, testing..._ **There is a reason React frameworks exist :)**
+In order to create a WordPress theme with React developers need to learn and configure a lots of different things: _bundling, transpiling, routing, server rendering, retrieving data from WordPress, managing state, managing css, linting, testing..._

-There are others, like [Next.js](https://nextjs.org/) or [GatbsyJS](https://www.gatsbyjs.org/).
-Both are amazing tools and they _can_ work with WordPress, but there's still a lot configuration needed.
+**There is a reason React frameworks exist**.
+For example, [Next.js](https://nextjs.org/) and [GatbsyJS](https://www.gatsbyjs.org/) are two amazing React frameworks.
+Both _can_ work with WordPress, but are not focused on WordPress.
+Therefore, there's still some configuration and additional tooling left to the developer.

+[**Frontity**](https://frontity.org), on the other hand, is an **opinionated React framework focused on WordPress**:

+- **Opinionated framework:** developers don't need to figure out what tools to use for things like css or state management.
+- **Focused on WordPress:** each part of the framework has been simplified and optimized to be used with WordPress.

-[**Frontity**](https://frontity.org), on the other hand, it is **focused in WordPress**.
-This means everything is already patched and working so you can start creating your new amazing WordPress theme with React, right away! 🎉
+This means everything is already patched and working so you can start creating your new amazing WordPress theme with React right away! 🎉🚀

 # » How does it work?